In This Post:

 Three Data Privacy Best Practices For SMBs

 - Have a “privacy officer” on speed dial.
-Privacy officers are usually attorneys; they’re the people businesses can call in the wake of a data breach to determine their legal responsibilities based on the nature of the data attack or hack.
-Your privacy officer, depending on the information you provide, will let you know what you need to do to satisfy local, state, federal and international data breach regulations.
+Privacy officers are usually attorneys; they’re the people businesses can call in the wake of a data breach to determine their legal responsibilities based on the nature of the data attack.
+Your privacy officer, depending on the information you provide, will let you know what you need to do to satisfy local, state, federal, and international data breach regulations.
 On occasion, contingent on the circumstances, you may not have to report the incident.

 Consult A Data Breach Lawyer

-ATTENTION WEB DEVELOPERS & DESIGNERS: Scammers have developed a new scheme targeting Web designers and developers.
+ATTENTION WEB DEVELOPERS & DESIGNERS: Scammers developed a new scheme targeting Web designers and developers.
 We’ve outlined the con below.
-Take 2 minutes to read it through; doing so could save you lots of money, headaches and time.
+Take 2 minutes to make sure you’re not a target.

 Web-Designer-Scam Red Flags

 Initial Contact: Perpetrators of the web-designer-scam usually initiate contact via an email originating outside the United States.
-People who’ve been hit reported that the sender inquired about services and included a link to an example website.
+The sender usually inquires about services and includes a link to an example website.

 Air of Legitimacy: What makes this scam particularly lucrative is that the initial inquiry seems legitimate.

-Poor Grammar: Though the emails may seem valid, people who’ve been taken in by this scam noted that the emails did contain poor grammar.
+Poor Grammar: Though the emails may seem valid, people who’ve been duped noted that the emails were grammatically questionable.

-No Direct Response: One of the biggest red flags in this scam is the inquirers’ refusals to return your emails or address any of your questions.
+No Direct Response: One of the biggest red flags is the inquirers’ refusals to return your emails or address any questions.
 They’ll only initiate emails, dictating parameters.
 This is probably because it’s a semi-automated scam.

-Inquirer Controls Terms: Another similarity that targeted designers and developers mention is the inquirers’ propensity to dictate the terms of the deal.
-They may tell you that a money order is coming as a deposit and that they’ll pay the balance on completion.
+Inquirer Controls Terms: They may tell you a money order is coming as a deposit and that they’ll pay the balance on completion.

-Large Money Order Arrives: One of the more interesting aspects of this scam is that money orders do arrive.
+Large Money Order Arrives: Money orders do arrive.
 And here’s the rub: they’re usually for more than agreed upon.

 Asks You To Refund: The way the scammers make money is by getting you to Western Union money to them.
 So, the “closer” is almost always a request to send the overage amount to a) them or b) some specified intermediary in the U.S.